The Clorox Company research snapshot

 CLX AI Stock Forecast Scenarios

-The CLX AI stock forecast is scenario-based because trailing earnings look better than current operating momentum.
-Using the $97.41 price reference, TTM EPS of $6.17, and the audited three-year model, the mechanical range points to about $58 in a bear case, $87 in a base case, and $125 in a bullish case before dividends.
+The CLX AI stock forecast is scenario-based because management guidance points to a fiscal 2026 earnings decline even as trailing earnings look stronger.
+Using the $95.53 price reference, trailing EPS of $6.17, the $5.45 to $5.65 fiscal 2026 adjusted EPS outlook, and a three-year model, the mechanical range points to about $58 in a bear case, $93 in a base case, and $139 in a bullish case before dividends.
 A higher outcome needs organic sales recovery, gross margin repair, GOJO synergy evidence, lower leverage, and a CEO transition that does not disrupt execution.

 Bullish case

-More likely if CLX regains market share after the ERP transition, GOJO adds profitable growth, adjusted EPS stabilizes above fiscal 2026 guidance, and investors value the company closer to a high-teens earnings multiple.
+More likely if CLX regains market share after the ERP transition, GOJO adds profitable growth, adjusted EPS recovers above the fiscal 2026 outlook, the dividend stays well covered, and investors value the company closer to a high-teens earnings multiple.

 Base case